 Mannington | $4 - $10 |

-In general, vinyl is a fairly easy material to install.
-This is true whether you are putting down sheets or planks, making it a good material for DIY, handymen, or flooring contractors.
-The exact installation costs typically range between $1 and $6 a square foot, depending on the type and how it is installed.
+Vinyl is generally a fairly easy material to install, regardless of whether you are putting down sheets or planks.
+Installation costs typically range between $1 and $6 a sq.ft., depending on the type and how it is installed.
+Although, most installation costs range from $2 to $3 a sq.ft. for the most commonly installed materials.
+For installers who charge by the hour, expect costs to fall between $30 and $50 an hour for installation.
 Different styles may be installed differently, impacting the total costs.
-In addition, thin planks and felt-backed sheet vinyl are both more time-consuming and difficult-to-install.
-These materials tend to be cheaper, leading some people to choose them, thinking they are getting a bargain.
-This is often not the case because installation costs end up eating up any potential savings.
+In addition, thin planks and felt-backed sheet vinyl are both more time-consuming and difficult to install.
+These materials tend to be less expensive, leading some people to choose them, thinking they are getting a bargain.
+This is often not the case because installation costs outweigh any potential savings.
+Most vinyl can be floated over any existing substrate, making it a good choice for encapsulating old floors.
+Only very thin vinyl needs a level substrate, and your installer can generally let you know if the substrate is an issue when they give you an estimate.
+Below are the average labor costs and total costs to install vinyl flooring based on the type of flooring.

 Sheet | $2 - $5 | $3 - $7 |